 Manual focus street snap — Zoom Nikkor 80-200 f4 AIS wide open @f4 , Nikon D780

 The majority of tribal lands throughout the planet have been heavy tourist destinations since the 1970s, Only the isolated Sentinelese tribe on North Sentinal Island has been out of bounds totally prohibited to visit.
-An Instagram travel blogger found out the quickest way of being killed by arrows in a canoe even before landing - A warning to narcissistic travelers looking for fame.
-This idiot really wanted to die, this was his second attempt reaching the Island that caused his fate.
+An Instagram travel blogger found out the quickest way of being killed by arrows in a canoe even before landing.
+A warning to narcissistic travelers looking for fame.
+This idiot really wanted to die, this was his second attempt reaching the same Island that caused his fate.
+The dude had no critical thinking abilities.

 Within tribal lands, locals freely roam around semi-naked.
 They use their own customary laws which are very different compared to outside their territorial boundary.
 Taking closeup portrait snaps like above is openly accepted and permitted.
 Refraining from taking full or semi-nude images of children and youth in these territories should be avoided.
 Exploration of children in any form or matter is a criminal offense.
 This includes taking digital images of naked children in tribal lands even though there's no restrictions to do so.
 Sharing or posting naked images of children online no matter where they've been taken is classified as pedophilia.
 Street photographers traveling offshore crossing the grey line is at their own peril.